tomasdembelli/the-go-programming-language/README.md

 Defer functions are ordinary functions.
 Their arguments are evaluated when they are declared, but they are run when the outer function finishes.
 This includes panic, too.
-Multiple defer statements run in LIFO.
+Multiple defer statements run in `LIFO`.

 The right place for a defer statement that releases a resource is immediately after the resource has been successfully acquired.

 Do not use defer statement in for loop or be very careful.
 It could result in resource leak, i.e., file descriptors.

 When the Go runtime detects mistakes like out-of-bounds array access or nil pointer dereference, it panics.

-During a panic, normal execution stops, all deferred function calls in that gorutine are executed, and the program crashes with a log message.
+During a panic, normal execution stops, all deferred function calls in that goroutine are executed, and the program crashes with a log message.

 The panic function can be used when some impossible situation happens, for instance, execution reaches a case that logically can't happen.
 Intentional panic should be only used for logical inconsistencies.
 In a robust program, expected error, the kind that arise from incorrect input, misconfiguration, or failing I/O should be handled gracefully; they are best dealt with using error values.

 When a panic occurs, all deferred functions are run in reverse order.